Samaritan Club of Calgary

 For over 100 years we’ve provided short-term assistance to Calgarians in need.

-The phone rings in a members home and a social worker says “I so hope you can help this family, they have no food in the house, the kids went to school without breakfast or lunch and there is a new baby …..”
+The phone rings in a members home and a social worker says “I hope you can help this family, they have no food in the house, the kids went to school without breakfast or lunch and there is a new baby …..”

 The Samaritan Club of Calgary is 100% volunteer-run, this means no office rent or paid staff, all of our proceeds go back into the community.
 The Club is dedicated to providing a “hand up” to Calgarians in need.
 The Club provides support to families in crisis or out of options only by referral from health care professionals such as public health nurses or social workers.
 Each request for assistance must come either by phone call or written request for assistance with: